Past Reviews

 But then, Beiv's of a lot of firm opinions, and a lot of things don't sit well with her.
 Mulgrew, trudging warily across the stage and wringing laughs out of lines that might challenge most other actors, presents a tough old bird who decided her career constituted most of her life, and isn't apologizing to anybody for it.
 Harris metes out Beiv's history in dribs and drabs, and her exposition can be on the club-footed side.
 We quickly get this much: Beiv's late ex-husband vanished in a boating accident under mysterious circumstances that left her something of a suspect, though she's always maintained that he was, if nothing else, "my very best friend."
 The intrigue over his death hasn't disappeared, though, and somebody's even doing a podcast about it.
 Plus, Beiv's sexuality has proved quite malleable: Sometime around her husband's demise, she founded a women's colony, and evidently diddled quite a few of them.

 Colm's sexuality isn't as clear-cut as it first appears, either.
 He had a long-ago but fervent dalliance with Donal (Sean Bell), a local who's been assisting Beiv's gut reno, and who never got over Colm.
-Compared with the other characters, Colm seems levelheaded and reasonable, and Bell plays him very well, a mixture of get-on-with-it practicality and long-repressed lust.
+Compared with the other characters, Donal seems levelheaded and reasonable, and Bell plays him very well, a mixture of get-on-with-it practicality and long-repressed lust.
 There's one other character: Ray (David Mattar Merten), the podcaster, who's described as being from South Dublin but whose accent suggests it might just as easily be South Bronx, and whose impact on the proceedings is so incidental, you wonder why Harris bothered with him.

 Last season, in Mother Play, Jessica Lange had an eight-minute solo scene where she said nothing and revealed everything, a silent woman-adrift ballet where each gesture, each movement, meant something.
 It was riveting.
 Here, Mulgrew has a five-minute setting-the-table solo (Beiv has invited Colm, Bonnie, and Donal to dinner, to try to ease some of the distemper among them), and it's excruciating.
 On with the tablecloth, exit to kitchen.
 On with the cutlery, exit to kitchen.
 Et cetera.
 It tells us nothing; why is it here, and why has director Marc Atkinson Borrull drawn it out so?
 But it does set the table, so to speak, for an Act 1 curtain, as Colm, who's been rather a jerk the whole time anyway, gets drunk over dinner and tears into Bonnie for no good reason, and it wouldn't have hurt Harris to supply a good reason.